 You can do the same when setting up your music one-sheet.
-Keep in mind the thought-structures of your audience and the way their attention is divided.

 These are the 3 acts you can think in that can fundamentally simplify the way you set up a one-sheet:

-Deliver hard-hitting facts and achievements, stats, breakthroughs and milestones.
+Another important factor is to deliver hard-hitting facts and achievements, stats, breakthroughs and milestones.
 Explain why this artists journey is exceptional and worthy of attention.

 This is the part where you describe how the artists presence and work has affected his/her surroundings.
 Name references and collaborations, mentions and overall performance peaks, that have led the artist to the point where he/she is at now

-Resolve the momentum of fact-hurling by resolving in an exciting, positive outlook on the immediate and intermediate future.
+Finally, Resolve the momentum of fact-hurling by resolving in an exciting, positive outlook on the immediate and intermediate future.
 Portrait realistic plans about to be implemented.
 Encourage a potential follow-up by delivering live- or release dates.